rayfrankenstein/AITOW/README.md

 Not every problem is well suited to being broken up into single day chunks of work.
 Not every developer can maintain a healthy relationship to their work with that level of micromanagement.
 There is a huge amount of anecdotal evidence about this if you read any thread about developer burnout, or modern day scrum and agile.
 You mention the Agile Manifesto, but seem to forget that one of the primary points is "individuals and interactions over processes and tools"--Transmatta, [https://news.ycombinator.com/item?id=30074949](https://news.ycombinator.com/item?id=30074949).

 ---
+"[Metrics only being seen and used by the team] seems to be the exception rather than the rule in my head experience.
+Even still, what concrete value comes from assigning fairly arbitrary effort estimates in this fashion?...Respectfully, I’ve seen a bunch of scrum implementations and attempts in that direction and they have a lot of overlapping pathologies.
+I’ve also gone to the source material.
+IMHO scrum simply wastes time on meetings that give a false sense of visibility and create a lot of negative incentives.
+For those costs, I’ve never seen a return that was worth the trade off."--ch4s3, [https://news.ycombinator.com/item?id=31705526](https://news.ycombinator.com/item?id=31705526)

+---
 “Before answering this question, I re-read the Agile Manifesto - http://agilemanifesto.org/princi...

 Some general observations could be:- Face to face conversation is not always the best way to remember things, our highest priority is to serve the customer but unfortunately the customer doesn’t know what they want and it can become a fool’s errand, business people and developers must work together frequently/daily but we all know that constant interruptions are the death knell of focussed code writing.
 What we do notice is how mention of the best solutions and architectures arise from self-organising teams but where is the evidence of this being true?
 However, the original manifesto was created by experienced software developers to try and deliver better solutions to the business quicker.